 Alvarado won 62% of the vote in her current House district, defeating Hernandez by 1,455 votes.
 Fierro actually finished second there, edging out Hernandez by 5 votes.
 Hernandez won a 45% plurality in her current House district, finishing just 146 votes ahead of Alvarado.
 In the rest of SD6, Alvarado received 49% of the vote, compared to 21% for Hernandez and 27% for Fierro.

 The 15,084 total votes were the fewest cast in a special election for a state Senate seat in at least 24 years and likely much longer, breaking the district’s own record set in January 2013.
+Mail ballots accounted for 44% of all votes cast in the SD6 special election, but another 5,478 mail ballots were not returned.
+Had they been returned to the county clerk’s office, mail ballots would have accounted for 59% of all votes cast.
+In the end, just 53% of all ballots mailed to SD6 voters were returned even though this was the only race on them.

 ©2018 Texas Election Source LLC